yfletberliac/rlss-2019/labs/MiniWoB/README.md

 Setup process:

+Install docker, current user need to have rights to start container (for linux, belong to the `docker` group)

 Install go development environment (required by universe)

 *Note*: python 3.7 won't work due to universe's usage of `async` keyword